Elea95/Elea95-intern-repo/react_fundamentals.md

  - Unnecessary re-renders: If dependencies aren’t optimized, it can keep running.

  - Memory leaks: Not cleaning up (e.g., event listeners, intervals) can waste resources.

+# Optimizing Performance with useMemo
+## Reflection
+ 📝 **Questions & Answers**
+1) How does useMemo improve performance?

+ - It caches expensive calculations and only recomputes when necessary, reducing unnecessary function calls.

+2) When should you avoid using useMemo?

+ - If the computation is not expensive, useMemo adds complexity with minimal gain.

+ - Overusing it can hurt readability and make debugging harder.

+3) What happens if you remove useMemo from your implementation?

+ - The expensive calculations will run on every render, slowing down the app.

+ - The filter function will be called even when filter hasn’t changed, causing lag.